A visit to Twinings Tea Shop on The Strand in London is a mecca for tea lovers from around the world.

 This was a period when the whole issue of currency beset the Crown.

-Eventually however, problems of unsecured promissory notes and tokens demanded remedy, and in 1672 copper farthings were issued.
-Britannia was resplendent on the reverse side.
+Eventually however, problems of unsecured promissory notes and tokens demanded remedy, and in 1672 copper farthings were issued with Britannia resplendent on the reverse side.

 Despite the official currency, traders tokens still remained in common use until all but the currency of the sovereign was banned in 1665.